grafana/grafana/docs/sources/auth/ldap.md

 # If the password contains # or ; you have to wrap it with triple quotes.
 Ex """#password;"""
 bind_password = "grafana"

-# Timeout in seconds (applies to each host specified in the 'host' entry (space separated))
+# Timeout in seconds.
+Applies to each host specified in the 'host' entry (space separated).
 timeout = 10

 # User search filter, for example "(cn=%s)" or "(sAMAccountName=%s)" or "(uid=%s)"